KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 Let's illustrate this with an example:

 - There are two I/O-bound tasks.
 Both run for 1ms, in which they update state and then wait/yield for more input.
-    - Input becomes available after 3ms of *wait* time
+    - Input becomes available after 4ms of *wait* time (starts when the task yields)
     - Both tasks do three rounds of this (wait for input 3 times in total)
 - There is one CPU-bound task that runs a total of 10ms without yielding
 - All three tasks start at 0s